-Over the years, the two biggest problems facing Pavilion beachgoers have been a lack of beach and parking.
+Over the years, the two biggest problems facing Pavilion beachgoers have been a lack of beach area and parking.
 To address the ongoing demand for more parking through the years, the borough purchased property south of the pavilion.
 In 1960, the town paid $15,000 for a lot (that of Florence Sellner) and three years later the Ocean Avenue lot (that of John Simkovich) was purchased for $12,500.
 Despite the best efforts of borough officials, parking is still an issue today.

 As part of a billion-dollar federal, state and local beach replenishment project, the town’s beaches were amazingly refilled with sand.
 At a joyous August 1994 ceremony, Mayor Sodano and Gov. Christine Whitman officially christened the massive new beach.
 Ongoing fill work has been done over the decades and despite some serious storms the beach has held up very well.
 To help preserve the sand in the 1990s, scores of volunteers, led by resident Patti Bramson, planted thousands of dune grass plants.
 Donations of several palm trees by the Golf Outing Committee and later the MB Business Association added to the beach’s ambience.

 In good years, total seasonal revenues for the pavilion have cleared the $1 million mark.
 The facility regularly returns a solid profit for the season ($500,000+), which commissioners use to hold down municipal property taxes.

 In 2007, borough voters rejected a $2.8 million referendum to make repairs to the crumbling facility, even so, a massive renovation and expansion project was undertaken several years later.

 Due to serious damage from Super Storm Sandy in October 2012, the borough had to make more repairs and changes to the facility (costing $1.5 million with most covered by insurance) which were completed in time for the 2013 summer season.